SEO Advice: Writing useful articles that readers will love

 Hi Matt,

-I recently reported spam through google sitemaps, but nothing seems to be happening to the site I reported, if anything its rankings are improving… The site has an alphabetical list at the bottom of the page and when you click on these it takes you to a keyword stuffed cloned page full of keyword links.
+Good write up on seo techniques, finding a niche is a great tactic which I regularly use.
+I’m sorry but I have an unrelated querie for you ๐ I recently reported spam through google sitemaps, but nothing seems to be happening to the site I reported, if anything its rankings are improving… The site has an alphabetical list at the bottom of the page and when you click on these it takes you to a keyword stuffed cloned page full of keyword links.
 Surely this is spam?

 Matt - looks like some wordpress blogs, mine included, lost their snippets and have been ranked below my older blog entries at blogger.

 How to fix “canonical blog confusion” would be a nice post by you.
-(I don’t hink there is a way to use a sitemap at Wordpress or Blogger)
+(I don’t hink there is a way to use a sitemap at WordPress or Blogger)

 Wow!
 Lessoned learned.
 Good points in the beginning.
 But, then it’s apparent you got ‘keyword aware’.
 From a readers point of view, this entry Matt, was just was not easy to read.
 You might as well put the ‘or a’ paragraph in white text, since only the die-hard Cutters would read all that.
 I still have a hard time believing Matt Cutts wrote this.
 Did someone sneak a look at his wordpress login and is now just having fun with us?